moscajs/aedes-tests/README.md

 `openssl req -nodes -new -x509 -keyout server.key -out server.cert`

-This files are used by aedes to init a TLS server and from MQTT clients to connect to it
+This files are used by aedes to init a TLS server and by MQTT clients to connect to it